AymanM7/USA-House-Price-Prediction-ML-App/README.md

 ## 📈 Market-Level Adjustment (2025 Real Estate Trends)
 This model uniquely adjusts predicted prices based on:
 - **2025 State Tax Rates**
-- **Inflation and Market Forecasting**
+- **Inflation and Market Forecasting Based on 2025**
 - **Real Estate Trends** (gathered from housing reports and regional economics)

-Each state has its own economic multiplier embedded in the model to reflect real-world price variation.
+Each state has its own economic multiplier embedded in the model to reflect real-world price variation with current market conitions.

 ---
 ## 📂 Live Demo